DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Both workflows read settings from the file [JOB.env](JOB.env) to ensure the same Node.js, Alpine, and Defra versions are used during the image scan.

-Scans are performed using the Anchore Engine GitHub Action using the policy file [anchore-policy.json](anchore-policy.json).
+Scans are performed by the [Anchore Engine CLI Tools](https://github.com/anchore/ci-tools) inline script using the policy file [anchore-policy.json](anchore-policy.json).
 Details on the policy configuration and exclusions can be found in [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md).

-Note that the scan is performed using version 1 of the [Anchore Scan Action](https://github.com/anchore/scan-action/tree/version1) as version 2 does not yet support policy files.

 ## Addressing vulnerabilities